Quality control automation at Toly thanks to Spark

 Scortex team

-Can you introduce Toly ?
+Can you introduce us to Toly ?

-What was your quality control challenge ?
+What was your challenge in terms of quality control?

 What were your quality control objectives?